 - The design was not incorporated with a rectangle portico that is already common to the Greeks, but a fantastic mixture of designs coming from the Near-Eastern and the Classic Greek.

 - The temple has a well-decorated façade that is overlooking a bright and broad courtyard.

 - It has ionicly designed 127 columns with a height of 60 feet and at the sides of the column have circular carves.

 - Unlike other temples in the world, the Artemission was a grand marble infrastructure, with a measure of 377 feet by 180 feet.
 The building’s platform is surrounded with steps, made also with marble.

 - The columns are equipped with exquisite sculptural scenes rather than curving simple flutes.
 The exterior part of the temple is not just extraordinarily beautiful but also its interior part.
 Inside the Artemission are found the Amazon warriors sculptures that were created by the well-respected and marvellous Greek sculptors, Pheidias and Polyclitus.

 - The walls are bounded with beautiful paintings and the columns of it were gilded with silver and gold.
 The temple houses a cult statue but not that large when compared with the statue of Zeus found at Olympia.
 It is more of a life-sized and is standing on a pedestal made of marble.

-July 21, in the 356 BC, the Artemis temple was burned by Herostratus.
+July 21, in the 356 BC, the temple was burned by Herostratus.
 He has nothing against the Ephesus temple or with the Artemis itself.
 He just saw the destruction as a possible way of having personal fame for his own good.
-After Alexander the Great’s death, the temple was put into reconstruction but was again destroyed by the Goths in 262 BC.
-It was reconstructed again by using the temple’s remain to restore at least the beauty of the building.
+After Alexander the Great’s death, the temple was put into reconstruction but was again the temple was destroyed by the Goths in 262 BC.
+Temple was rebuilt again by using the temple’s remain to restore at least the beauty of the building.